jakebailey/talk-ts-congress-2023/slides.md

 Fun fact: namespaces were originally called "internal modules".

 <!--
+Well, in TypeScript land, every file is either a module or a script.
+In scripts, everything is global, and indeed TypeScript was structured using globally defined namespaces

 parser.ts defines the function createSourceFile, "exporting it" That makes it visible to other declarations of the ts namespace, so createProgram can use it, _implicitly_.